Delivery control when interfaces start to drift

 Interface drift usually appears before schedule collapse

-High-consequence programs show stress first through blurred ownership, contradictory priorities, and weak escalation at package interfaces.
-When those signals are ignored, reporting begins to look orderly while real execution coherence is already degrading.
+High-consequence energy programs show stress first through blurred ownership, contradictory priorities, late information, and weak escalation at package interfaces.
+When those signals are ignored, reporting can still look orderly while real execution coherence is degrading.
+The schedule may only show the problem after interface control has already moved outside the planned rhythm.

-Executives do not need more slides.
-They need governance that clarifies where control has moved, what trade-offs are now real, and which decisions will change outcome instead of simply describing drift after the fact.
+Executives do not need more slides when the program is drifting.
+They need governance that clarifies where control has moved, what trade-offs are real, which interfaces now carry the highest consequence, and which decisions will change outcome.
+If governance only records slippage after the fact, it becomes theatre rather than control.

 Reinforcement means restoring operating rhythm

-Delivery reinforcement works when it resets cadence across engineering, procurement, fabrication, integration, and owner-facing reporting.
+Delivery reinforcement works when it resets cadence across engineering, procurement, fabrication, integration, project controls, and owner-facing reporting.
 The point is to restore a rhythm that holds long enough for teams to recover discipline.
+That rhythm must be simple enough for leaders to govern and specific enough for package owners to act on.

 What matters operationally